Table of Contents

 DSR-1K6 is stainless steel because it contains 14% Chromium, more than the amount required to make steel stainless.
 It offers incredibly good corrosion resistance as there is plenty of chromium in its alloy composition left after the formation of chromium carbides.

-- Carbon C 0.60%: Increases edge retention, hardness, and tensile strength.
+C 0.60%: Increases edge retention, hardness, and tensile strength.
 It also improves steel resistance to wear, abrasion, and corrosion.
+When comparing different steel types, stainless steels are highly resistant to staining and rust, whereas high carbon steels offer sharper edges but are less stain resistant.

 DSR-1K6 steel has a Rockwell hardness of 55-58 HRC.
 Manufacturers achieve different hardness levels depending on the heat treatment used.
 This hardness level categorizes it as soft steel, making it easy to machine and sharpen.
 The low hardness of DSR-1K6 steel is attributed to the low carbon elements in its composition.